 Aim: streamline passenger traffic by reducing border crossing times

-Based on fingerprint recognition technology, this solution aims to increase the flow of passengers while improving perceived quality.
-87 automated control egates are being implemented across Paris-Charles de Gaulle and Paris-Orly.
+Based on face recognition technology, this solution aims to increase the flow of passengers while improving perceived quality.
+The new automated control egates are being implemented across Paris-Charles de Gaulle and Paris-Orly.

-Passengers will be able to cross through the new gates faster, simply with the aid of their passports and fingerprints, saving appreciable time both on departure and arrival.
+Passengers can cross through the new gates faster, simply with the aid of their passports and faces, saving appreciable time both on departure and arrival.

-facial recognition.
-The new system could then be used by over 40% of travelers as against 3 to 4% today in the case of fingerprint recognition.
+- The new system can be used by over 40% of travelers as against 3 to 4% in the case of fingerprint recognition.

 Paris airports taking good care of their arrivals

 As everyone knows, before embarking at Paris-Charles de Gaulle, it's an absolute must to buy a miniature Eiffel tower, something from Lacoste on sale, perhaps the latest Swatch, and certainly treat yourself to a special bottle or two of duty-free wines and spirits...

 ADP Group has always focused its "duty-free" strategy on the boarding halls.
 They are luxurious and well-stocked, they stimulate both travelers' curiosity and their credit cards, once they have finally made it through all the necessary searches and controls.

 All the passenger studies converge on one point: the stress curve is very high on arriving in the terminal, and then plunges once the formalities are over.
 In other words, the average basket will be directly proportional to the time left available before boarding.